fwcd/curry-lsp/README.md

 - [x] [Type definitions](src/LSP/Protocol/Types.curry) for all LSP structures, enumerations and type aliases
   - These are automatically generated from the [meta model](https://github.com/microsoft/vscode-languageserver-node/blob/main/protocol/metaModel.json)
-- [ ] Support for encoding and decoding JSON-RPC calls
+- [x] Support for encoding and decoding JSON-RPC calls
-- [ ] A framework for writing language servers
+- [x] A framework for writing language servers (partially implemented)
 - [ ] A framework for writing language clients